 What is aromatherapy massage?

 The massage therapist will diffuse essential oil in the room during your massage session or/and add a few drops of oil to massage lotion/carrier oil and apply it to your skin.

 What are essential oils?

 Essential oils are extracts from plants captured to preserve their natural scent, flavor, and all their beneficial properties.
 Each essential oil has unique characteristics that determine its use.

-- Peppermint; boosts energy and aids digestion.
+- Peppermint; boosts energy and aids digestion

-- Lavender; relieves stress.
+- Lavender; relieves stress

-- Sandalwood; calms nerves and helps with focus.
+- Sandalwood; calms nerves and helps with focus

-- Bergamot; reduces stress and improves skin conditions like eczema.
+- Bergamot; reduces stress and improves skin conditions like eczema

-- Rosemary; improves mood and reduces anxiety.
+- Rosemary; improves mood and reduces anxiety

-- Chamomile; improves mood and relaxation.
+- Chamomile; improves mood and relaxation

-- Ylang-Ylang; treats headaches, nausea, and skin conditions.
+- Ylang-Ylang; treats headaches, nausea, and skin conditions

-- Tea Tree; fights infections and boosts immunity.
+- Tea Tree; fights infections and boosts immunity

-- Jasmine; helps with depression, childbirth, and libido.
+- Jasmine; helps with depression, childbirth, and libido

-- Lemon; aids digestion, boosts the mood, and reduces headaches.
+- Lemon; aids digestion, boosts the mood and reduces headaches

-- Eucalyptus; treats nasal/chest congestion and eases arthritis pain.
+- Eucalyptus; treats nasal/chest congestion and eases arthritis pain

 What is the purpose of aromatherapy massage?

 Not only does your body benefit the direct contact with the essential oils, but the oils are also alleged to have certain healing properties upon inhalation.

-For example, if you have aches and pains from depression, I add a mood-boosting oil like orange to make you feel better.
+For example, if you have aches and pains from depression, I add a mood-boosting oil like lemon to make you feel better.
 For fatigue, I blend lavender and rosemary.

-Are there risks to aromatherapy?
+Are there risks in aromatherapy massage?

 You need to be aware of the lack of regulation of essential oils used in an aromatherapy massage.
 Since many essential oils are considered cosmetics, the Food and Drug Administration doesn’t regulate them for safety and effectiveness.
 Essential oils should be used sparingly to avoid toxicity and allergic reactions.